-In addition, the UK government recommends that all fire alarm and detection systems should be installed and maintained in accordance with the relevant British Standard, BS 5839 (our guide below is based on BS 5839).
+The UK government recommends that all fire alarm and detection systems be installed and maintained in accordance with the relevant British Standard, BS 5839 (our guide below is based on BS 5839).

 As a professional business that has been trading for many years, we understand that there can be confusion around the exact requirements of the UK fire alarm legislation.
 Some of the most common questions that we hear are: